DataNeel/my_website/tropism/index.md

 Realistically, this code wasn't that different from my first attempt.
 Nevertheless, very small differences in this system can manifest in drastically different outcomes.

-## GASP Gallery
+## GASP Gallery, community, and generative art for the masses
 It's around this time that myself and two of my colleagues started [GASP Gallery](https://www.instagram.com/gasp.gallery/), a website where buyers could customize and buy art from myself, [Kjetil Golid](https://www.instagram.com/p/B1ynnJMnD4b/), [Aaron Penne](https://www.instagram.com/p/B1gfFVcnKJJ/), and [Devi Parikh.](https://www.instagram.com/p/B4Cpqx6nLAn/).
-In many ways, this was my first attempt at what people now call "long form" generative art.
-Long story short, the site crashed, but the work and relationships had a lasting impact on my work.
+This was my first attempt at connecting my generative art with a broader community of non-artists.
+Long story short, the site was extremely unprofitable, but the work and relationships have had a lasting impact on my work.

 ## Continued evolution
 Back on the topic of graph search.
 I'd been creating these random graph structures, and it was alright.
 Then, on accident, I made them a bit less random.
 What resulted was a striking lesson that randomness is often more interesting when it emerges from and is surrounded by order.
 The structures feel more real, intentional, and also organic.
 It's a fascinating emergent behavior.